zoobc/zoobc-explorer-api/README.md

     .
     ├── ...
-    ├── apidoc                # Static HTML for API documentation ├── config                # Configuration application, graphql and doc api ├── docs                  # The screnshoot, doc api and json format import insomnia ├── grapqh                # Directory a query language for API ├   ├── resovers          # Containing files for the resolver ├   └── schema            # Schema models
+    ├── api                   # Directory for RestAPI Services ├   ├── controllers       # Containing class files for the controllers ├   ├── routes            # Containing routes API
-    ├── logs                  # Log files
+    ├   └── services          # Containing class files for the service controllers ├── config                # Configuration application, graphql and doc api ├── docs                  # The screnshoot, doc api and json format import insomnia ├── grapqhl               # Directory a query language for API ├   ├── resovers          # Containing files for the resolver ├   └── schema            # Schema models
-    ├── main                  # Modules files for app.js
+    ├── html                  # Base template to generate api documentation tools using swagger ├── logs                  # Log files
-    ├── models                # Structure of tables and properties ├── restapi               # Directory a rest language for API ├   ├── controllers       # Containing class files for the controllers ├   ├── routes            # Containing routes API ├   └── services          # Containing class files for the service controllers └── utils                 # Functions that are provided application
+    ├── models                # Structure of tables and properties ├── scheduler             # Contain files for scheduler ├── server                # Configuration base files for RestAPI and GraphQL └── utils                 # Functions that are provided application

 ## License